COVID vaccine rollout: Latest numbers, updates for California and the Sacramento area

 Hospital systems

-UC Davis Health said on its website Friday that it had vaccinated more than 11,000 of its employees and students.
-It started vaccinations for adults ages 75 earlier this week, and said that it would begin making appointments for those ages 65 to 74 “soon, provided the state and federal government supplies us with the vaccine quantities to do so.”
+UC Davis Health says on its website it has vaccinated more than 11,000 of its employees and students.
+It started vaccinations for adults ages 75 and older last week.

+On its website Tuesday morning, UC Davis Health said it would begin making appointments for those ages 65 to 74 “once everyone who wants a vaccine” in the 75-and-over group has received one.

-Kaiser Permanente said in a Thursday update to its website that it had “limited” vaccine appointments available for health workers; long-term care residents and staff; and those age 65 and older.
+Kaiser Permanente said in an update to its patient website last Thursday it had “limited” vaccine appointments available for health workers; long-term care residents and staff; and those age 65 and older.

+But in a Monday update to the Kaiser website, the 65-or-older category was no longer listed as eligible for appointments.

-Sutter Health has started scheduling appointments for patients age 75 or older, and said it is in the early stages of planning appointments for adults ages 65 and older.
+Sutter Health has started scheduling appointments for patients age 75 or older and says on its website it is in the early stages of planning appointments for adults ages 65 and older.

-Dignity Health said it is starting “pilot vaccination clinics” for Mercy Medical Group patients ages 75 and over this week and would scale up “eventually” to include those 65 and older.
+Dignity Health said it is started “pilot vaccination clinics” for Mercy Medical Group patients ages 75 and over last week and is planning additional clinics this week, “and will expand access to patients who are 65 and older with high-risk medical conditions.”

+Mercy Medical Group will be proactively contacting patients who meet these criteria, according to a Tuesday update.

 Comments